zeth/inputs/README.rst

 ---------------

-On the Mac, until you write a proper installer for your program, you will probably have to allow your program to access the input devices.
+On the Mac, until you write a proper installer for your program, you will probably have to use the settings application to allow your program to access the input devices.

     .. image:: https://raw.githubusercontent.com/zeth/inputs/master/macsecurity.png